agronholm/apscheduler/docs/cronschedule.rst

     @sched.cron_schedule(day='last sun')
     def some_decorated_task():
-        print "I am printed on the last sunday of every month!"
+        print "I am printed at 00:00:00 on the last Sunday of every month!"

 If you need to unschedule the decorated functions, you can do it this way::